AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Multi-Level Compositional Optimization Formulation

 \section{Multi-Level Compositional Optimization Formulation}

-Large-scale recommendation systems utilize a multi-stage, sequential design that progressively narrows down millions of choices into a highly curated feed.
+Large-scale recommender systems utilize a multi-stage, sequential design that progressively narrows down millions of choices into a highly curated feed.
 This pipeline typically begins with retrieval stage, which recall a variety of feed for ranking.
 Then pre-ranking model acts as a fast, lightweight filter to roughly score and select a manageable subset of items—usually in the thousands—from the massive overall pool.
 Next, the ranking models apply much more sophisticated and computationally intensive machine learning models to this smaller subset, precisely scoring and ordering the items based on their predicted relevance to the user.
 Finally, the re-ranking stage fine-tunes this ordered list before it is displayed, making final adjustments to ensure content diversity, apply specific business rules, and filter out unwanted or duplicate items.
-Therefore, large-scale recommendation systems includes multiple models and each stage will affect the system performance.
-To achieve better generalization, we define the configurations for each component as below: \begin{itemize} \item Let $\theta_{pre}$ be the configurations of the pre-ranking model (e.g., ctr head weight and dismiss rate weight). \item Let $\theta_{rank}$ be the configurations of the ranking model (e.g., ctr weight, heart rate). \item Let $\theta_{re}$ be the configurations of the re-ranking model (e.g., demotion weight, and diversity threshold). \end{itemize}
+Therefore, large-scale recommender systems includes multiple models and each stage will affect the system performance.
+To achieve better generalization, we define the configurations for each component as below: \begin{itemize} \item Let $\theta_{pre}$ be the configurations of the pre-ranking model. \item Let $\theta_{rank}$ be the configurations of the ranking model. \item Let $\theta_{re}$ be the configurations of the re-ranking model. \end{itemize}

 The entire system's configurations space is the joint vector: